 Warm Gigantes Salad with Pumpkin-Pistachio Pesto

-I am always looking out for new ways to serve Greece’s favorite beans, and this Thanksgiving I’ll be serving classic Greek giant beans, aka gigantes (GHEE-ghan-des), grown in Feneos, in the western highlands of the Peloponnese, in a dish that echoes my Greek-American heritage, with pumpkin-pistachio–feta pesto.
+I am always looking out for new ways to serve Greece’s favorite beans, so love to serve classic Greek giant beans, aka gigantes (GHEE-ghan-des), grown in Feneos, in the western highlands of the Peloponnese, in a dish that echoes my Greek-American heritage, with pumpkin-pistachio–feta pesto.
 And, yes, those are Greek pistachios and they’re pretty amazing!

 - 1 pound Greek gigantes soaked overnight